tobielee/recipes/dessert/briochebabka.md

 ###### Chocolate paste
 * 1 bar (113-115 g) 60-70% cacao dark chocolate
 * 1 stick or 4 oz (114 g) salted butter (can do unsalted and adjust for salt but salted makes it easier)
-* 1 Tablespoon milk (could use water or your favorite liquer)
+* 1 Tablespoon milk (could use water or your favorite liquor)
 * 70 g confectioners sugar
 * 30 g cocoa powder
 * Salt to taste (you'll need a few pinches if using unsalted butter)